aws-observability/terraform-aws-observability-accelerator/docs/concepts.md

 }
 ```

-You can optionally reuse an existing Amazon Managed Servce for Prometheus Workspace:
+You can optionally reuse an existing Amazon Managed Service for Prometheus Workspace:

 ```hcl
 module "eks_observability_accelerator" {